dpalominop/jobsity-challenge/README.md

 # Multiroom-chatbot

-Multiroom chatbot in Django with RQ.
+Multiroom chatbot using Django with RQ.

 ## Requeriments
 - python==3.6.8